bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 The sections below propose basic configurations, but please also refer to the `Nginx load balancer documentation`_ or the `Apache proxy balancer module documentation`_.
-For instance, there are different strategies available for choosing how incoming connexions are distributed among instances.
+For instance, there are different strategies available for choosing how incoming connections are distributed among instances.

 Nginx
 '''''